Tre5et/mcdl/README.md

 #### Setting global caching

-The global caching strategy for all requests can be set using ``HttpUtil.setDefaultCaching(Caching.{STRATEGY}> caching)``.
+The global caching strategy for all requests can be set using ``HttpUtil.setDefaultCaching(Caching.{STRATEGY} caching)``.
 Default is `RuntimeCaching`.

 #### Setting module specific caching

 Most modules allow you to set a caching strategy for the module, which overrides the global caching strategy.
-This can be set using `{Module]DL.setCaching(Caching.{STRATEGY} caching)`.
+This can be set using `{Module}DL.setCaching(Caching.{STRATEGY} caching)`.
 If it is set to `null` (default) the global caching strategy will be used.

 ## Issues And Contributions